Variation of the fine structure constant caused by expansion of the Universe

-In this part of paper we show how the electromagnetic field is quantized on the pseudo - Riemannian manifold with adiabatically changed scalar curvature.
+In this part of paper we show how the electromagnetic field is quantized on the pseudo - Riemannian manifold, the curvature of which is changed adiabatically.
 Namely we obtain from the geometry of our Universe the adiabatic invariant for Electromagnetic field (which should be identified with the Planck constant).
 As it was mentioned in the introduction, the calculation of the Planck constant value is made with the same method and for this reason the obtained result serves as an independent verification of the validity of the applied method.

-As we have seen from the first part of this paper, the momentum $P$ and energy of electromagnetic field propagating on the manifold with adiabatically changed curvature are changed on time.
-This variation proceeds adiabatically and can be considered as linear function, that is, we retain only the first term of the expansion and neglect the corrections of subsequent orders of smallness.
+As we have seen from the first part of this paper, the momentum $P$ and energy of electromagnetic field propagating on the manifold characterized by adiabatically changed curvature, are changed on time.
+This variation proceeds adiabatically and can be considered as linear function, that is, we can retain only the first term of the expansion and neglect the corrections of subsequent orders of smallness.

 From this expression we can immediately write the adiabatic invariant we are interested in